Astros' added ace Greinke drops 2nd playoff start in ALCS G1 - WHIZ News

 The Astros traded four prospects to get Greinke on the same day he made his last start for the Arizona Diamondbacks, at Yankee Stadium in a game Masahiro Tanaka started for New York.
 Both got no-decisions in that game, a 7-5 win by the Yankees in which Greinke struck out seven and allowed two runs over five innings.
 Greinke was in the visiting clubhouse after the rain-shortened outing when he learned he’d be dealt.

+The following inning, Gleyber Torres went deep against Greinke.
+Two batters later, Giancarlo Stanton homered into the Astros bullpen in right-center to make it 3-0.

 Greinke allowed three runs and seven hits over six innings.
-He struck out six without a walk.
+He struck out six without a walk, throwing 54 of 83 pitches for strikes.

 The Astros suffered their first home shutout loss since June 27 and ended a streak of 30 consecutive games with a home run.
 They had homered in their first five playoff games after going deep in the last 25 games of the regular season, in the same year that the Yankees set a major league record by homering in 31 games in a row.